rafael-tonello/ftec.compiladores.projeto1/README.md

 course.

 # How to compile
-To compile this project, you need to make the file "compile.sh" a executable.
+To compile this project, you need to make the file "compile.sh" an executable.
-To do this, just run this code at your terminal:
+To do it, just run this code in your terminal:

 ```shell
     chmod +x ./compile.sh